-There are several types of Zen activities offered in which visitors and students can participate.
+There are several types of Zen activities offered to visitors and students.
 Below is a brief description of each.
 Details on particular events will be posted as they become available.
 For more information including the schedule of upcoming events or to make a reservation, please call, e-mail or write.

 A student application form is available here in .pdf format.
 If you are interested in being a student, please download the form, print and complete the application and mail it to Bodhi Manda Zen Center.
 A printed copy of the student application can also be mailed to you upon request.

 The cost for a working student residency is $300 a month, $100 a week or $20 a day.
 As a new student, there is a requirement to stay a minimum of three days.

 Seikan: General Daily Practice (Winter/Summer)

 Between the months of December and March, and at various points throughout the summer, the Center is open to visitors who rent a room in the guesthouse.
 As a guest, you will receive access to our natural hot springs, and while there is no obligation to participate in any of the Zen Center’s activities, guests are welcome and encouraged to join in practice.

 Daily practice revolves around meditation–in sitting, walking and working.
 It is a rigorous lifestyle.
 Monks and Nuns, staff and students rise early and engage themselves fully in these activities throughout the day.
 The daily life is meant to be calm yet engaged.
 Everyone practices together harmoniously as a group, yet everyone is recognized as a distinct individual.
 A typical daily schedule is as follows: